Finding Qualified Help for Eliminating Debt: 5 Steps

 This post may contain affiliate links.
 Please read my disclosure page for more info.

-The following is a guest post from Jerry at Repaid.Org.
-If you’re interested in doing a guest post, please see my guest posting policy and contact me.
+The following is a contribution from Jerry at Repaid.Org.
+If you’re interested in contributing to Frugal Rules, please see our guidelines and contact us.

 Eliminate the Debt Scammers

 Your first step should be to search one of three major resources: the trade groups Association of Independent Consumer Credit Counseling Agencies and the National Foundation for Credit Counseling.
 The members of these two groups agree to follow fair business practices, take continuing education, and employ only accredited counselors.

 A third resource is the U.S. Department of Justice.
 The department maintains a list of approved credit counselors.
 Even if an agency appears on an approved list at any of the listed urls, you need to follow through with the steps that come next, if only because mistakes can be made at any level.